brandond/esphome-tuya_pir/README.md

 I would expect there to be a message with type code `0x00 0x04`, but I have not yet seen it.

-Motion Event
+Sensor Event
 ------------

-If the ESP8266 was powered up due to a motion event, the ack to the 'Connected to MQTT' message will be immediately followed by a motion detection message.
-The ESP8266 will be powered down immediately after acking the motion detection message.
+If the ESP8266 was powered up due to a sensor event, the ack to the 'Connected to MQTT' message will be immediately followed by a sensor event message.
+The ESP8266 will be powered down immediately after acking the event message.
 The message should NOT be ackd until whatever notification you're going to send has been successfully transmitted.

-Motion detection will not fire more than once per boot of the ESP.
-The payload indicates motion state, and something else?
+Sensor events will not be sent more than once per boot of the ESP.
+* `01 04 00 01 00`  - Door open
+* `01 04 00 01 01`  - Door closed
+* `65 01 00 01 00`  - Motion cleared
 * `65 01 00 01 01`  - Motion detected
-* `65 01 00 01 00`  - Motion cleared
+* `65 04 00 01 00`  - Door sensor first boot (last byte variable; some sort of failed boot counter?)
-* `66 04 00 01 03`  - Unknown; follows one of the `65` sequences on the first motion event following power up.
-Last byte seems to increment over time?
+* `66 04 00 01 00`  - Motion sensor first boot (last byte variable; some sort of failed boot counter?)

-The `0x00 0x05` type code is used by all motion messages and responses.
+The `0x00 0x05` type code is used by all sensor event messages and responses.

 ```
 SB1 -> ESP8266: 55 AA 00 05 00 05 65 01 00 01 00 70